 You will need a minimum of Third Party Liability insurance to use the Inland Waterway system.

-- Comprehensive Insurance - This will cover your Narrowboat for accidental damage, theft, fire and vandalism, plus Third Party Liability.
+GJW Direct only offers comprehensive insurance .
+Our insurance will cover your Narrowboat for accidental damage, theft, fire and vandalism, plus third party liability.

 Here are some things to look out for: